 2. Data Viz Empowers Employees in Decision-Making

 One iteration of this is empowering front-line employees — like customer service managers — with relevant info and insights “at the point of contact with customers and operations.”
 Consider the difference between employees having to try to mine and analyze data quickly to increase the value of a transaction or strengthen a customer relationship with vs. without access to intuitive data visualizations.
-And yet, as TechRepublic reports, fewer than half of business leaders (43 percent) report they’re currently empowering front-line workforce members with the tools they need to thrive in this capacity.
+And yet, as TechRepublic reports, fewer than half of business leaders (43 percent) report empowering front-line workforce members with the tools they need to thrive in this capacity.

 Data visualization is an integral part of empowering employees to make savvy decisions when it counts because it helps them access information in a usable way.